Required

 If the parole examiner determines in this final hearing that a parolee violated their parole, the court may order the revocation of parole and send the defendant back to prison to serve their term.
 As an alternative, a parolee may argue for other alternative dispositions to avoid prison time.
 More information about parole hearings in New York can be found here or by speaking with a parole violations lawyer in The Bronx.

-A Bronx Parole Violations Attorney Could Help Preserve Newfound Freedom
+Call and learn How a Bronx Parole Violations Attorney Could Help Preserve Newfound Freedom

 Parole is a common way for people sentenced to prison terms to get reacquainted to society, but this limited freedom does not come without conditions.
 Parolees must follow the terms of their agreement to the letter, and any alleged violation can result in them returning to prison to serve the rest of their sentence.